 Frequent Use Strategy

-The Non-verbal Representation strategy uses visual and auditory input other than written and spoken words, to convey meaning and build conceptual understanding and vocabulary.
+The Non-Verbal Representation strategy leverages visuals and concrete examples to convey meaning and build conceptual understanding and academic vocabulary.

 - Serravallo, J. (2015).
 The reading strategies book: Your everything guide to developing skilled readers.
 Portsmouth, NH: Heinemann. p.
 229 (Sketch in Chunks), p.
 27 (Pictures as Stepping Stones)